 The existing record to modify.
 For example, if you are displaying a list of records from Airtable in a repeating group, this could be the current cell’s thing.

 Install the Airtable Plugin in the Plugins tab of the editor.
-Click “Add another Account” and fill out your Account Label and API Key.
+Click “Add another Account” and fill out your Account Label and Personal Access Token.

 After you’ve saved your Table, you’ll see a popup where you can see your schema, make necessary changes, and specify which Tables your linked records refer to.